anshuman64/postcard-api/README.md

 ````
 Add the following lines:
 ````
-export ONE_SIGNAL_APP_ID="Ask Anshuman for the key" export ONE_SIGNAL_AUTH_KEY="Ask Anshuman for the key" export PUSHER_APP_ID="Ask Anshuman for the key" export PUSHER_KEY="Ask Anshuman for the key" export PUSHER_SECRET="Ask Anshuman for the key" export TWILIO_ACCOUNT_SID="Ask Anshuman for the key" export TWILIO_AUTH_TOKEN="Ask Anshuman for the key"
+export ONE_SIGNAL_APP_ID="Ask anshuman64 for the key"
+export ONE_SIGNAL_AUTH_KEY="Ask anshuman64 for the key"
+export PUSHER_APP_ID="Ask anshuman64 for the key"
+export PUSHER_KEY="Ask anshuman64 for the key"
+export PUSHER_SECRET="Ask anshuman64 for the key"
+export TWILIO_ACCOUNT_SID="Ask anshuman64 for the key"
+export TWILIO_AUTH_TOKEN="Ask anshuman64 for the key"
 ````

 ## Release